Artist Grants Emerging Artist Grant Program

 The Foundation defines "emerging" as those early in their artistic careers (regardless of age), who are gaining momentum, and may be at a critical juncture in their career when this support would be the most impactful.
 These artists demonstrate potential in their practice through risk-taking and pushing their work in dynamic ways, and are not yet considered well established professionally by indicators such as major gallery representation, significant exhibition history, awards and commissions, or sustaining an income derived solely from art sales.

-To identify artist nominees for the 2015 grant cycle, the Foundation engaged nominators nationally to recommend artists, who were then invited to apply for the grant.
-Then, a secondary independent jury panel selected sixteen program finalists through an anonymous review process.
+To identify artist nominees for each pilot grant cycle, the Foundation engaged nominators nationally to recommend artists, who were then invited to apply for the grant.
+Then, a secondary independent jury panel selected program finalists through an anonymous review process.
 Nominators and jurors included visual artists, curators, and individuals from arts organizations and the academic community.
 (Nominators and jurors are selected by the Foundation and participate anonymously: we cannot accept unsolicited requests or applications.)
-A committee of Foundation staff and an outside reviewer determined the final recipient group through an interview process in the fall of 2015.
-In addition to the above ten recipients, finalists who progressed to this interview round will receive a Finalist Award in the amount of $1,500.

 For expanded thoughts about this grant and our nominator process, please visit our From the Foundation page.

 Artworks shown on subsequent pages are selected from works submitted by the artist in their grant application.

 A catalog featuring the 2015 Emerging Artist Grant Recipients is available for free download and on-demand printing: details here.